 Climate Risk - as defined by the Task Force for Climate-related Financial Disclosures ('TCFD') - is another developing area, which is being monitored closely by the Bank.
 The CBN Group does not lend directly on assets, which may bear Climate Risk, but lending and counterparty placements may have indirect exposures.
+The overwhelming majority of the Bank's assets are providing short term liquidity to the market (most below three months) and with high-quality banks and sovereigns accounting for most exposures.
 The analysis performed suggested the existing credit and liquidity risk controls combined to an immaterial residual risk for the CBN Group.

 The CBN Group is identifying means to quantify its exposure to Climate Risk, but given its niche business model it remains challenging.
-One lens is looking at exposures to industries, which are typically higher generators of carbon emissions, however the Bank's main business model is as a provider of liquidity to the interbank market rather than direct to companies or retail, the exposures do not directly lead to those sectors and remain within the financial services industry.
+One view is looking at exposures to industries, which are typically higher generators of carbon emissions, however the Bank's main business model is as a provider of liquidity to the interbank market rather than direct to companies or retail, the exposures do not directly lead to those sectors and remain within the financial services industry.
 To determine an idea of the areas of risks, the ECB's report has been leveraged as below.